Layan11/RnD-Ops-Home-Assignment/README.md

 'import requests'
 'import csv'

 To run the script use the 'python query.py' command.
+After the script finished running, it will create a csv output file named 'output.csv' which will contain all of the query's output in a table.